apache/couchdb-documentation/src/cluster/sharding.rst

 .. note::
     Technically, copying database and secondary index
     shards is optional.
-If you proceed to the next step without performing
-    this data copy, CouchDB will use internal replication to populate the
-    newly added shard replicas.
-However, this process can be very slow, especially on a busy cluster—which is why we recommend performing this manual data copy first.
+If you proceed to the next step without performing this data copy, CouchDB will use internal replication to populate the newly added shard replicas.
+However, copying files is faster than internal replication, especially on a busy cluster, which is why we recommend performing this manual data copy first.

 Shard files live in the ``data/shards`` directory of your CouchDB install.
 Within those subdirectories are the shard files themselves.
 For